 Do I have to own the layers in order to group them?

 No, you can group any layer type that is supported in Map Viewer Beta currently.
 This is great for creating groups of layers from a variety of sources, like your own data and Esri Living Atlas data.
 You can also set properties for the whole group, like layer blending.

 This is the initial release of Group Layers and we have some additional capabilities planned for upcoming releases such as:

 - Controlling visible scale range by the group and not individual layer

 - Enabling you to create groups of Group Layerss (Inception layers)

 - Accessing the individual layer information through the item details of a web map.
 Currently, you can just see a text reference to the group.
 Future updates will allow you to see the group and links to the sub-layers

 Thank you to all of our customers who have supported the idea and provided your feedback over the years.
 I think you’ll love the new experience as much as I do.
 Please keep sharing your feedback and build some awesome maps to show off next week.
-I wish we were all together in person, to celebrate and brainstorm ideas for Layer Groups at User Conference this year.
+I wish we were all together in person, to celebrate and brainstorm ideas for Group Layers at User Conference this year.
 Can’t wait to see your simplified Tables of Contents and the creative ways you will use these.